-- 7.1 Issues of bullying are often complex and there is not one approach that is effective or appropriate in all circumstances.
-Staff at Doha College are experienced in supporting the development of young people and will work with all parties to resolve any bullying issues. - 7.2 A Behaviour and Sanctions Policy exists and forms the basis for the college's response to incidents of bullying but certain actions and expectations under-pin its effective implementation. - Bullying incidents must be reported to a member of staff. - The students Head of Year in secondary or class teacher in primary will investigate the incident. - In all cases the incidents will be recorded by staff and where the case is seen to be more serious a senior member of staff will be assigned in accordance with the behaviour policy until a resolution is reached. - In all cases of bullying parents will be informed and may be asked to come into a meeting to discuss the issue.
+Issues of bullying are often complex and there is not one approach that is effective or appropriate in all circumstances.
+Staff at Doha College are experienced in supporting the development of young people and will work with all parties to resolve any bullying issues.

+A Behaviour and Sanctions Policy exists and forms the basis for Doha College's response to incidents of bullying but certain actions and expectations under-pin its effective implementation.

-- The bullying behaviour or threats of bullying will be fully investigated, and measures will be implemented to protect the victim and ensure that the bullying stops quickly. - An attempt will be made to help the bully (bullies) change their behaviour. - Where a young person repeats bullying behaviour and refuses to modify their conduct more serious sanctions will be applied and may ultimately result in their permanent exclusion from the college.
+- Bullying incidents must be reported to a member of staff, either directly or through the online reporting system 'it's never ok' found here - The students Head of Year in Secondary or class teacher in Primary will investigate the incident - In all cases the incidents will be recorded by staff on CPOMS and where the case is seen to be more serious a senior member of staff will be assigned in accordance with the behaviour policy until a resolution is reached - In all cases of bullying parents will be informed and may be asked to come into a meeting to discuss the issue - The bullying behaviour or threats of bullying will be fully investigated, and measures will be implemented to protect the victim and ensure that the bullying stops quickly - An attempt will be made to help the bully (bullies) change their behaviour - Where a child repeat bullying behaviour and refuses to modify their conduct more serious sanctions will be applied and may ultimately result in their permanent exclusion from the college